rockettheme/docs/Docs/joomla/basic/how_to_edit_the_logo.md

 ![][logo2]

 The Logo Picker method essentially allows you to pick from any image in your Media Manager (or RokGallery) and use that in place of the logo in its associated position.
-The logo will continue to act the same way as it did when you first installed the RocketLauncher and/or standalone template, though its source image file will be directed to the image you've selected.
+The logo will continue to act the same way as it did when you first installed the RocketLauncher and/or standalone template, though its source image file will be directed to the image you have selected.

 To accomplish this, you'll want to follow these steps: